 Now that we have the hardware, we need to do some preparations and put everything together.
 These steps are very simple and require little to no time.
 Once we're done with these steps we can start with the proxy creation process, which is actually the easiest step as we have fully automated it with a script and it only takes 10-20 seconds.

 Now, for preparing the hardware we need:

-Raspberry Pi OS (Previously Raspbian OS) is a Linux operating system developed by the Raspberry Pi foundation to be the main operating system for the Raspberry Pi.
-Raspberry Pi OS is based on a very popular Linux distribution called Debian, which also the same distribution that Ubuntu is based, so if you’re used Ubuntu before, using Raspberry Pi OS should be a breeze.
+Raspberry Pi OS (Previously Raspbian OS) is a Linux operating system developed by the Raspberry Pi Foundation to be the main operating system for Raspberry Pi.
+Raspberry Pi OS is based on a very popular Linux distribution called Debian, which also has the same distribution that Ubuntu is based on, so if you've used Ubuntu before, using Raspberry Pi OS should be a breeze.

 Make sure to install Raspberry Pi OS with Desktop or Raspberry Pi OS with Desktop And Recommended Software.
 We can use the headless version (Raspberry Pi OS Lite) but that's only for advanced users.